JeremyWilliam81/personal/README.md

 # Hello, I'm Jeremy Wiersema

-This is my personal project repository where I will be uploading projects I work on both in and out of class.
+This is my personal project repository where I have my website to link my projects I work on both in and out of class.
 I’m focused on developing strong foundations in software engineering, backend systems, and application development.
 I enjoy solving problems, debugging complex issues, and building projects that turn ideas into working systems.